Digilent/arty-template-hdl/README.md

-# Zybo_dma_test
+# Arty-templete-hdl
-test repo to integrate submodules into digilents github
+a template repo for a new hdl project on the digilent arty board